 - B12 deficiency in plant-based diets

-The FDA regulates supplements differently than medications, which means product quality varies.
-Brands like Nature Made and others often undergo third-party testing.
+The FDA regulates supplements differently than medications, so quality varies across brands.
+Products from companies like Nature Made often undergo third-party testing for quality assurance.

 Lifestyle Factors That Maximize Height Growth